the episode

 John McLarty: Right.
 So grace and works do not mix.

 Kimberly Faith: That’s right.
-The probation thing is a great way to to understand it because, like, when I do some criminal defense work, if I get a probation deal for a client, well, they have to behave themselves for two years or five years if it’s a felony.
-They’re they’re walking the straight and narrow because they are not if they if they do anything that violates their probation or don’t do the things they’re supposed to do, like counseling, that sort of thing, that judge can revoke their probation and find them in violation of the probation, and they go to prison.
+The probation thing is a great way to understand it because, like, when I do some criminal defense work, if I get a probation deal for a client, well, they have to behave themselves for two years or five years if it’s a felony.
+They’re walking the straight and narrow because if they do anything that violates their probation or don’t do the things they’re supposed to do, like counseling, that sort of thing, that judge can revoke their probation and find them in violation of the probation, and they go to prison.
 But if the judge says not guilty, renders a not guilty verdict, that person’s free.
 They have peace.

 John McLarty: Again, the judge has decreed it.